bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 ## Sustainability and Business Model

-CITY WALK is designed for everyday users—from students who struggle to find motivation to walk more, to casual walkers seeking more engagement, and even older adults looking for light physical activity with a purpose.
+CITY WALK is designed for everyday users, from students who struggle to find motivation to walk more, to casual walkers seeking more engagement, and even older adults looking for light physical activity with a purpose.
 It fits seamlessly into existing routines: users walk as usual, and the app quietly tracks progress and rewards it.
 Whether it’s a walk to university, a daily dog walk, or a weekend stroll, the app turns mundane activity into a game with real value.

 CITY WALK operates on a **freemium model**, offering all core features for free with optional microtransactions.
 These include: